Alecrim/AlecrimAsyncKit/README.md

 #### Task cancellation

-Since a tasks is started when it is created it can only be cancelled after running (if you want to cancel a task before it starts, use conditions).
+Since a task is started when it is created it can only be cancelled after running (if you want to cancel a task before it starts, use conditions).

 To cancel a task you use `asyncEx` method to create it and use the `cancel` method of `Task<T>` class.